benzinger-icl/ADcortsig-roi/README.md

 cp /path/to/cortical_signature_roi/* $SUBJECTS_DIR/fsaverage/label/
 ```

-6. Update the targeted FreeSurfer session list into the freesurfer_list.csv, with each row being a FreeSurfer session.
+6. Update the targeted FreeSurfer session list in the freesurfer_list.csv file, with each row being a FreeSurfer session.

 Note: FreeSurfers listed in freesurfer_list.csv should be in your SUBJECT_DIR path.